 Your doctor will advise you.

 3.4 What to do if…

-Your ring has temporarily been out of the vagina
+If the ring has been out of your vagina for:

 - Insert a new ring immediately:

 This will start the next 3-week use period.
 You may not have your period, but breakthrough bleeding and spotting may occur.